 Negative feedback is used to control the gain of the overall op amp circuit.
 There are many ways in which the feedback can be applied - it may be independent of frequency, or it may be frequency dependent to produce filters for example.

-However it is possible to produce a generalised concept for applying negative feedback.
+It is possible to produce a generalised concept for applying negative feedback.
 From this the more specific scenarios can be developed.

 It is possible to calculate a general formula for the op amp gain in the circuit: